C++ Pointers

 On line 1: Our function no longer accepts an int& (a reference to an integer).
 Instead, it now expects an int* (a pointer to an integer)

 On line 2: Our function body can no longer treat Number as an integer.
-It is now a pointer, so we now need to dereference our pointer before accessing or modifying its value
+It is now a pointer, so we need to dereference it before accessing or modifying the underlying value

 When using a pointer, we need to be more explicit.
 Therefore, we use the address of operator & to ensure our function receives the pointer it expects.